Lulukaros/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule: // that performs an arithmetic operating using two global variables

 10-love_exponent_breath: // that prints a number to the power of another number, both of which are global variables

+11-binary_to_decimal: // that converts from binary to decimal